EvansWinner/evanswinner.github.io/index.md

 [⇒ Skip Intro ⇐](#the-stuff)

+I am Evans Hawthorne Winner, a 51-year-old
+(born 1972),
-I am Evans Hawthorne Winner, 51-year-old, lowly IT worker living in Evergreen, Colorado.
+lowly IT worker living in Evergreen, Colorado.
-(Drop me a line if you know where I can get analytical work -- data, operations, process, whatever.
+<b>(Drop me a line if you know where I can get analytical work --
+data, operations, process, whatever.
-I am evans dot winner at Google's famous email domain.)
+I am evans dot winner at Google's famous email domain.)</b>

 I used to be a casual rock climber in Boulder, later a casual scuba diver in Seattle;